 Antoine-Louis Barye (French, 1796–1875)

-Barye’s ability to render animals with unsurpassed realism while imbuing them with a sense of emotion prompted critic Théophile Gautier to dub him the “Michelangelo of the menagerie.”
-The present subject is informed by the famed equestrian statue of Marcus Aurelius in Rome, but also demonstrates how completely Barye internalized the anatomical clarity and compositional tension found in the horse imagery of his own master, Théodore Géricault (1791–1824).
-Barye modeled no less than seven different versions of The Turkish Horse, this being one of only two known original plasters for the smallest bronze reduction of it.
+The composition of Barye’s Turkish Horse is informed by the famed equestrian statue of Marcus Aurelius in Rome (161–180 CE, Capitoline Museum, Rome), but also demonstrates how completely Barye internalized the anatomical clarity and compositional tension found in the horse imagery of Théodore Géricault (1791–1824), which Barye studied.
+Barye modeled no less than seven different versions of Turkish Horse, this being one of only two known original plasters for the smallest bronze reduction he created.
 Adding wax patches to the surface of the plaster allowed the artist to further enhance the details of his modeling, and they now offer an unusual insight into the processes of casting sculpture in the 19th century.
 The dating of the various models is quite complex as different foundries produced them over a long period of time.